Imlay Innovation Fund

 Two types of projects are eligible for funding:

-- All applicants should submit a pre-proposal no later than Friday, March 17.
+- All applicants should submit a pre-proposal no later than 5pm on Friday, February 11, 2022.

 - The pre-proposal is limited to 2 pages and must follow the format of Exhibit 2.
 The pre-proposal should be emailed to email@example.com.

-- As mentioned in the purpose statement, each project must be a collaborative effort involving both Children’s clinicians and Georgia Tech faculty.
+- As mentioned in the purpose statement, each project must be a collaborative effort involving both Children’s clinicians or DoP affiliate, and Georgia Tech faculty.
 For assistance in identifying suitable collaborators for your project, contact one of the following advisors:

 - Please note that even if a collaborative, cross-institutional team has already been formed, applicants are encouraged to contact one of the above advisors to discuss the project prior to submission.

-Pre-proposal review will be conducted by a team of subject matter experts to identify the proposals with the highest likelihood of being funded.
-PIs whose proposals are selected will be notified by April 1 and invited to submit a full proposal.
-PIs whose pre-proposals are not selected will receive feedback from the initial review.
+Pre-proposal review will be conducted on February 28, 2022, by a team of subject matter experts to identify the proposals with the highest likelihood of being funded.
+Selected will be invited to submit a full proposal by March 7, 2022.
+ALL proposals will receive feedback from the initial review.

 Full proposal and oral pitch